FACT-Finder-Web-Components/magento2-module/README.md

 Once user is landed on category page.
 Search request is performed immediately (thanks to `search-immediate` communication parameter usage).
 To enable that, turn on corresponding option in *Main Settings* section.

+### Tracking event listeners
+The module defines two event listeners for the checkout process:
+* `checkout_cart_add_product_complete`: adding product to cart - defined in `frontend/events.xml`
+* `checkout_submit_all_after`: placing an order - defined in `webapi_rest/events.xml`

+If you are planning to customize the add-to-cart/checkout process, make sure that the event definitions are placed in the correct areas.
+For instance if your are not using REST API in checkout move the `checkout_submit_all_after` event listener definition from `webapi_rest/events.xml` to `frontend/events.xml`.
+If you are using custom controllers, also make sure that they  emit these events.
+If not, tracking will not take place.

 ## Modification examples
 Our Magento 2 module offers a fully working integration out of the box.
 However, most projects may require modifications in order to fit their needs.
 Here are some common customization examples.